Servoy/servoyworld_component/README.md

 "npm install"

-in the root of the component package (which holds the package.json file)
+in the root of the component package (which holds the package.json file), don't do "npm install" in the project dir, only in the root.
+The project dir is for packaging the component, it should never had a node_modules inside it because that can screw up the installation when you are developing the component.

 this will install the needed depedencies including developer depedencies for validation,codecompletion and eslinting